sksharan/era-engine/README.md

 - `npm run dev`: Runs the development version of the client (accessible at `http://localhost:8080`)
 - `npm run prod`: Runs the production version of the client (accessible at `http://localhost:8080`)
 - `npm test`: Runs the unit tests with [Karma](https://karma-runner.github.io/2.0/index.html) (Google Chrome required)
-- `npm run lint`: Fix linting errors in the client source code
+- `npm run fix`: Fix linting errors in the client source code

 ### Configuration
 The client configuration file is located at `client/main/config.js` and defines the URL of the server to